Special Educational Needs Service

 For most children and young people, the SEN Support provided for them within the school or setting will be enough the meet their needs.

-Some children and young people - those with complex SEN and disabilities needing more intensive specialist support than the school or setting can provide through SEN Support - may need an Education, Health and Care Plan (EHCP).
+Some children and young people (those with complex SEN and disabilities needing more intensive specialist support) may need an Education, Health and Care Plan (EHCP).

 What is an Education, Health and Care Plan (EHC Plan)?

 Only a very small percentage of children and young people with SEN will require an Education, Health and Care Plan (EHCP).
 This is a detailed plan that brings the individual's educational, health and care needs together into a single legal document.

 The EHCP is created by the Local Authority (LA), based on specialist advice along with input from the parents or carers and the child or young person themselves.

 More information on the EHCP process in Nottingham, along with how to request an EHC Plan, is available on the related page 'Education, Health and Care Plans'.

 Could my child go to a Special School?

 Children and young people can only be educated in a Special School if it is named in their EHCP.

 However, an EHCP does not necessarily mean a Special School place is best suited: many children and young people with an EHCP can be successfully supported in a mainstream school or college.